 The 4 C's Make Us Unique

 Many features make CCDS a top school, locally and nationally.
-But, Country Day stands alone in four major areas that we define as our distinguishing characteristics these include:
+But, Country Day stands alone in four major areas that we define as our distinguishing characteristics - curriculum, campus, community, and character.

 Our rigorous academic curriculum inspires and challenges each student in a joyful learning environment.
 As an independent school we have the resources, training and freedom to teach what is important for the personal and educational growth of students.
 Country Day was founded in 1926 on traditional educational values with a progressive approach to student learning.
 With the guidance of a dedicated and experienced faculty as well as the exposure to cutting-edge technology, our students become master learners, independent thinkers, and even inventors – several students have received patents for their works that began here in one of our engineering classes.
 Our innovative learning and teaching programs involve hand-on learning with an emphasis on both environmental awareness and global engagement.
 Makerspaces, campus gardens, outdoor classrooms, and exchange programs in Spain and France, are just a few examples of opportunities that abound.